wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/visuals-power-bi/includes/3-effective-visualization.md

 ## Table and Matrix visualizations

 In the previous example, the **Table** visualization was selected by default.
 The table is a grid that contains related data in a logical series of rows and columns.
-The table supports two dimensions and the data is flat, which means that duplicate values are displayed and not aggregated.
-It can also contain headers and a row for totals.
+The table supports two dimensions and it can also contain headers and a row for totals.

 > [!div class="mx-imgBorder"]
 > [![Table visualization type](../media/3-table-visualization-ssm.png)](../media/3-table-visualization-ssm.png#lightbox)